xMonologue/EFG_T7/README.md

 # What is EFG T7 MONOLOGUE????

 EFG T7 is a game modification for Call of Duty: Black Ops 3 based on boiii.
-The Steam version of Black Ops 3 is **not* required to be owned and installed for EFG T7 (BOIII) to work (We do not condone piracy but there is no steam DRM in place to play this client).
+The Steam version of Black Ops 3 is **not** required to be owned and installed for EFG T7 (BOIII) to work (We do not condone piracy but there is no steam DRM in place to play this client).
+We strongly encourage people to buy the game.

 You can get it from <a href="https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/">here</a>.

 ## Note: The discord/patreon requirement from momo was removed